ARM-software/arm-trusted-firmware/docs/user-guide.rst

 - ``BL2_AT_EL3``: This is an optional build option that enables the use of BL2 at EL3 execution level.

+- ``BL2_IN_XIP_MEM``: In some use-cases BL2 will be stored in eXecute In Place (XIP) memory, like BL1.
+In these use-cases, it is necessary to initialize the RW sections in RAM, while leaving the RO sections in place.
+This option enable this use-case.
+For now, this option is only supported when BL2_AT_EL3 is set to '1'.

 -  ``BL31``: This is an optional build option which specifies the path to BL31 image for the ``fip`` target.
 In this case, the BL31 in TF-A will not be built.